ryansexton/git-intro-activity/activity.md

     display a hidden file?

     ```
+use the ls command with the -a flag

     ```

 2. Run this command to show the hidden files in the current directory.
 Are there any?

     ```
+there are two hidden files

     ```